-- Recognizing shifting housing market dynamics, encourage the development of designated market rental units through the use of rental-tenure zoning and housing agreements. - Continue to enhance rental supply through the creative use of municipal incentives, density bonus, selective DCC discounts, reduced parking requirements, and other programs.
+- Recognizing shifting housing market dynamics, encourage the development of designated market rental units. - Continue to enhance rental supply through the creative use of municipal incentives, density bonus, selective DCC discounts, reduced parking requirements, and other programs.
 The District could also potentially enter into a partnership with developers to develop and operate rental apartment units on District-owned land parcels.
 Some other suggestions include a rental housing grant program.
-The City of Kelowna has been successful in offering developers of purpose-built rental housing the opportunity to obtain grant funding as a measure to offset Development Cost Charges. - Review the Zoning Bylaw and design amendments that support purpose-built rental unit development. - Exempt rental floorspace from maximum density allowances, in cases where maximum density has been achieved according to the Zoning Bylaw, subject to servicing, parking, traffic, urban design, building height/massing review. - Encourage the development of building designs with a variety of innovative unit types (studios, lock-off suites, micro suites, accessible/special needs suites) and tenures, subject to detailed design review.
+The City of Kelowna has been successful in offering developers of purpose-built rental housing the opportunity to obtain grant funding as a measure to offset Development Cost Charges. - Review the Zoning Bylaw and design amendments that support purpose-built rental unit development. - Exempt rental floorspace from maximum density allowances, in cases where maximum density has been achieved according to the Zoning Bylaw, subject to servicing, parking, traffic, urban design, building height/massing review. - Encourage the development of building designs with a variety of innovative unit types (studios, lock-off suites, micro suites, accessible/special needs suites) and tenures, subject to detailed design review. - Create and manage a database of available rentals and apartment listings available for contact by phone in a municipal directory.
+These should include houses, apartments, suites, and shared accommodation.
+Interested applicants can fill out a "Rental Seeker Form" and a waitlist can also serve as a metric for how many people need rental housing, and what type of rental housing they are seeking.